Woman found dead in freezer was ex-LA sheriff's detective

 “It was like this is my grandmother one day, and then we never heard from her again,” Nickell told the Press-Enterprise.
 She described Travis and her daughter as “kind of hermits.”

-Cedric Valentin, 63, a landscaper who said he knew Travis, said he last saw her alive four months ago, the paper reported.
+Cedric Valentin, 63, a landscaper who said he knew Travis, said he last saw her alive four months ago, the Press-Enterprise reported.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.